marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 ### AWS Organizations Key Details:
 - Best practices is to use the root account to manage billing only with separate accounts used to deploy resources.
 - The point of AWS Organizations is to deploy permissions to the separate accounts underneath the root account and have those policies trickle down.
 AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.
 - You can use organizational units (OUs) to group similar accounts together to administer as a single unit.
 This greatly simplifies the management of your accounts.
 - You can attach a policy-based control to an OU, and all accounts within the OU automatically inherit the policy.
 So if your company's developers all have their own sandbox AWS account, they can be treated as a single unit and be restricted by the same policies.
 - With AWS Organizations, we can enable or disable services using Service Control Policies (SCPs) broadly on organizational units or more specifically on individual accounts
 - Use SCPs with AWS Organizations to establish access controls so that all IAM principals (users and roles) adhere to them.
 With SCPs, you can specify *Conditions*, *Resources*, and *NotAction* to deny access across accounts in your organization or organizational unit.
 For example, you can use SCPs to restrict access to specific AWS Regions, or prevent deleting common resources, such as an IAM role used for your central administrators.

+## AWS Step Functions
+- Amazon recommends customers should consider using Step Functions for new applications.
+Use SWF only if Step functions doen't fit your needs
+- Fully managed service
+- Coordinate and orchestrate multiple AWS services
+- Visual workflow
+- Based on steps, such as tasks, choices
+- suppot parallel execution, and timeouts
+- Can connect tasks to code hosted in functions, containers, instances, and on-premises servers

+## AWS Batch
+- AWS Batch is a set of batch management capabilities that enables developers, scientists, and engineers to easily and efficiently run hundreds of thousands of batch computing jobs on AWS.
+- AWS Batch dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory optimized instances) based on the volume and specific resource requirements of the batch jobs submitted.
+- AWS Batch cannot be used to orchestrate a workflow, hence it is an incorrect option.
+## Amazon Simple Workflow Service (SWF)
+ - Amazon SWF helps developers build, run, and scale background jobs that have parallel or sequential steps.
+In Amazon SWF, tasks represent invocations of logical steps in applications.
+ - Tasks are processed by workers which are programs that interact with Amazon SWF to get tasks, process them, and return their results.
+To coordinate the application execution across workers, you write a program called the decider in your choice of programming language.
+ - Although Amazon SWF provides you complete control over your orchestration logic, it increases the complexity of developing applications.

+## comparison Step Functions vs Simple Workflow Service

 ## Miscellaneous

 The following section includes services, features, and techniques that may appear on the exam.
 They are also extremely useful to know as an engineer using AWS.
 If the following items do appear on the exam, they will not be tested in detail.
 You'll just have to know what the meaning is behind the name.
 It is a great idea to learn each item in depth for your career's benefit, but it is not necessary for the exam.

 ### What is the Amazon Cognito?
 - Before discussing Amazon Cognito, it is first important to understand what Web Identity Federation is.
 Web Identity Federation lets you give your users access to AWS resources after they have successfully authenticated into a web-based identity provider such as Facebook, Google, Amazon, etc. Following a successful login into these services, the user is provided an auth code from the identity provider which can be used to gain temporary AWS credentials.
 - Amazon Cognito is the Amazon service that provides Web Identity Federation.
 You don’t need to write the code that tells users to sign in for Facebook or sign in for Google on your application.
 Cognito does that already for you out of the box.
 - Once authenticated into an identity provider (say with Facebook as an example), the provider supplies an auth token.
 This auth token is then supplied to cognito which responds with limited access to your AWS environment.
 You dictate how limited you would like this access to be in the IAM role.